danyramirezg/Android-Jetpack-Compose-Instagram-Recyclerview/README.md

 ---

 In this project you will see a sticky header implemented as well, just keep in mind that when you want to see how it works, go to the
-"preview" and uncomment this line of code:
+"preview" in the MainActivityFile and uncomment this line of code:

 ```
     CountryStickyHeader()